 Scafell Pike Map

-This is a rough Map of the Scafell Pike range.
+This is a basic Map of the Scafell Pike range.
 Click on the map markers to see the names of the fells around Scafell Pike.
-There is also a more detailed 3d map on a separate Scafell Pike Map page.
-The detailed map also shows routes to Scafell Pike summit.
+There is an Ordnance Survey map of Scafell Pike on a separate page.
+This page also has a link to download a 3d Map of Scafell Pike with routes (displays in Google Earth).

 At 964 meters, Scafell is not quite as high as Scafell Pike.
 But despite this fact, Wainwright notes that Scafell is traditionally regarded as the "superior" mountain in the range.
 The reason for this is to do with spectacular rock faces above Mickledore.
 He writes "This respect is inspired not by the western flank going down to Wasdale nor by the broad southern slopes ending in the Eskdale foothills but rather by the towering rampart of shadowed crags, facing north and east below the summit, a spectacle of massive strength and savage wildness but without beauty, an awesome and a humbling scene" (Wainwright 1960, Scafell 2).